Rubik's Cube: Permutations

-which is approximately 43 quintillion.
+which is about 43 quintillion.
 To put this into perspective, if one had one standard-sized Rubik's Cube for each permutation, one could cover the Earth's surface 275 times, or stack them in a tower 261 light-years high.

 The preceding figure is limited to permutations that can be reached solely by turning the sides of the cube.
 If one considers permutations reached through disassembly of the cube, the number becomes twelve times larger:

-which is approximately 519 quintillion possible arrangements of the pieces that make up the cube, but only one in twelve of these are actually solvable.
+which is approximately 519 quintillion possible arrangements of the pieces that make up the cube, but only one-twelfth of these are actually solvable.
 This is because there is no sequence of moves that will swap a single pair of pieces or rotate a single corner or edge cube.
 Thus, there are 12 possible sets of reachable configurations, sometimes called "universes" or "orbits", into which the cube can be placed by dismantling and reassembling it.

 The preceding numbers assume the centre faces are in a fixed position.
 If one considers turning the whole cube to be a different permutation, then each of the preceding numbers should be multiplied by 24.
 A chosen colour can be on one of six sides, and then one of the adjacent colours can be in one of four positions; this determines the positions of all remaining colours.